 sysadmin role by default, but can be removed from that role.

-SQL Server provides Windows password policy mechanisms for SQL Server logins when it is running on Windows Server 2003 or later versions.
+SQL Server provides Windows password policy mechanisms for SQL Server logins.
 Password complexity policies are designed to deter brute force attacks by increasing the number of possible passwords.
-SQL Server can apply the same complexity and expiration policies used in Windows Server 2003 to passwords used inside SQL Server.
+SQL Server can apply the same complexity and expiration policies to passwords used inside SQL Server.